PEOFORI/peofori.github.io/index.md

 layout: single
 author_profile: true
 ---
-Hi, welcome to my home page!
+Hi, welcome to my home page

 I am currently a visiting scholar at the University of Granada and a **PhD candidate** at the University of Insubria.
 My research interests include sustainability, gender studies, development economics, and economics of innovation.